weijiekoh/circom-helper/README.md

 ## User guide

 1. Create a config file.
 Use `config.example.json` as a reference.

-The `circuitDirs` field should be an array of directories which contain the `circom` files you wish to compile.
+    - The `circuitDirs` field should be an array of directories which contain the `circom` files you wish to compile.
 Note that there should not be any filename collisions, even across directories.
-Additionally, ensure that you install `circom`, `snarkjs`, `circom_runtime`, and `ffiasm` in your project's `node_modules`, and check their paths in the config file.
+    - The `circom` field should be a path to the `circom` binary, relative to the config file's path.
+    - The `snarkjs` field should be a path to the `build/cli.cjs` in a `snarkjs` `node_modules` package.

 2. Create a `compiled/` and `temp/` directory for compiled circuits and tempoary files.